ReactTraining/react-workshop/apps/remix/README.md

 ## Development

-Start the Remix development asset server and the Express server by running:
+From your terminal:

 ```sh
 npm run dev
 ```

-This starts your app in development mode, which will purge the server require cache when Remix rebuilds assets so you don't need a process manager restarting the express server.
+This starts your app in development mode, rebuilding assets on file changes.

 ## Deployment